moggieuk/ERCF-Projects/TEST.md

 log_statistics: 1 			# 1 to log statistics on every toolchange (default), 0 to disable (but still recorded)
 log_visual: 2				# 1 log visual representation of filament, 2 compact form (default) , 0 disable
 log_startup_status: 1			# Whether to log tool to gate status on startup, 1 = summary (default), 2 = full, 0 = disable
+# Logging ------------------------------------------------------------------------------------------------------------------
+#
+# log_level & logfile_level can be set to one of (0 = essential, 1 = info, 2 = debug, 3 = trace, 4 = developer)
+# Generally you can keep console logging to a minimal whilst still sending debug output to the mmu.log file
+# Increasing the console log level is only really useful during initial setup to save having to constantly open the log file
+#
+log_level: 1
+log_file_level: 3			# Can also be set to -1 to disable log file completely
+log_statistics: 1 			# 1 to log statistics on every toolchange (default), 0 to disable (but still recorded)
+log_visual: 2				# 1 log visual representation of filament, 2 compact form (default) , 0 disable
+log_startup_status: 1			# Whether to log tool to gate status on startup, 1 = summary (default), 2 = full, 0 = disable
+# Logging ------------------------------------------------------------------------------------------------------------------
+#
+# log_level & logfile_level can be set to one of (0 = essential, 1 = info, 2 = debug, 3 = trace, 4 = developer)
+# Generally you can keep console logging to a minimal whilst still sending debug output to the mmu.log file
+# Increasing the console log level is only really useful during initial setup to save having to constantly open the log file
+#
+log_level: 1
+log_file_level: 3			# Can also be set to -1 to disable log file completely
+log_statistics: 1 			# 1 to log statistics on every toolchange (default), 0 to disable (but still recorded)
+log_visual: 2				# 1 log visual representation of filament, 2 compact form (default) , 0 disable
+log_startup_status: 1			# Whether to log tool to gate status on startup, 1 = summary (default), 2 = full, 0 = disable
+# Logging ------------------------------------------------------------------------------------------------------------------
+#
+# log_level & logfile_level can be set to one of (0 = essential, 1 = info, 2 = debug, 3 = trace, 4 = developer)
+# Generally you can keep console logging to a minimal whilst still sending debug output to the mmu.log file
+# Increasing the console log level is only really useful during initial setup to save having to constantly open the log file
+#
+log_level: 1
+log_file_level: 3			# Can also be set to -1 to disable log file completely
+log_statistics: 1 			# 1 to log statistics on every toolchange (default), 0 to disable (but still recorded)
+log_visual: 2				# 1 log visual representation of filament, 2 compact form (default) , 0 disable
+log_startup_status: 1			# Whether to log tool to gate status on startup, 1 = summary (default), 2 = full, 0 = disable
 ```

 All Happy Hare speeds can be configured in this section.
 Most are self-explanatory and are separated into gear stepper speeds, speeds inside of the extruder (either just extruder motor or when synced with gear stepper) and selector movement.